Type of Funding

 There are also scholarships offered by the participating universities that STeDe EMJMD applicants can apply for (see Official Website for scholarships offered by the participating universities).

 Applicants for the STeDe EMJMD must possess a first cycle degree of 180 ECTS (Licenciatura, Bachelors degree, Laurea, Licence) or an equivalent degree (diplôme d’école d’ingénieurs, école de commerce etc.) in human and social sciences (economics, geography, sociology, development, management, law, etc.) or hard sciences (agriculture, environmental sciences, engineering, architecture, forestry, etc.).
-They should preferably have a basic knowledge of economics.

 Partner Country students who are not residents and who have not carried out their main activity (studies, training or work) for more than a total of 12 months over the last 5 years in any Programme Country are considered as Partner Country students.